trowski/fiber-rfc/rfc.md

     public static function this(): Fiber { }

     /**
-     * Suspend execution of the fiber switching to the scheduler.
+     * Suspend execution of the fiber, switching execution to the scheduler.
      *
      * The fiber may be resumed with {@see Fiber::resume()} or {@see Fiber::throw()}
      * within the run() method of the instance of {@see FiberScheduler} given.